This is the place to find support options and answers to our most frequently asked questions.

 Of course this problem could also be caused by a hardware problem such as a defective network card, network cable, etc, but this happens only rarely.

 If the cause of the disconnect is inactivity, you could try using the idle time options in the program.
 To do this follow these steps:

-You can use the Options/Session dialog to set keep-alive options.
+- You can use the Options/Session dialog to set keep-alive options.
 Set the keep-alive time to something less than the idle time before your connection times out.
-You can either use TCP/IP keep-alive or the telnet NOP command.
-The host can ignore these settings so you may have to experiment a bit with these options.
-If neither of these options work for you, see the instructions for earlier versions below.
+First try “Use TCP/IP” keep-alive option, then “Use NOP” (which is the telnet NOP command).
+The host is in theory free to ignore these, so you may have to experiment a bit with these options.
+If neither of them work for you, see the further instructions below.